 Share the Plate

 We share our plate collection every Sunday with a local community organization.
 Each month we feature a community partner that shares our values.
-Every Sunday that month, we donate half of all cash and designated checks collected during our worship serives.
-Our Share the Plate collection program donated over $6,500 to the community last year.
+Every Sunday that month, we donate half of all cash and designated checks collected during our worship services.
 The agencies are selected on a annual basis.
 Examples of Share the Plate recipients include AIDS Care Service, The Adam Foundation, Bethesda Center for the Homeless, Piedmont Environmental Alliance, and many others.
-Share the Plate serves to raise awareness and funds for our neighbors in need.
+Share the Plate serves to raise awareness and funds for our community partners.

 Crisis Control Ministry

 Crisis Control Ministry is a local organization that exists to provide people in crisis with basic needs such as food, medication and emergency financial assistance.
 Our Fellowship is proud to provide ongoing support to Crisis Control Ministry through regular donations of food and toiletry items.
 A permanent donation drop-off site is in the foyer at the Social Action Council display.
 Each month Crisis Control Ministry suggests an item of need and Fellowship members consistently help meet this need with their generous donations.
 Some of our Fellowship members also volunteer their time and talents to Crisis Control Ministry.
 Check out the donation baskets or request more information from a member of the Social Action Council.

 UU Women’s Fund Team